JanneMattila/powerplatform-demo/README.md

 # Power Platform Demo - Solution Groups

-This repository contains the configuration and metadata for Solution Groups and their associated applications.
-Solution Groups are used to organize and manage deployments and extractions of related applications with dependency management.
+This repository contains the configuration and metadata for Solution Groups and their associated Power Platform solutions.
+Solution Groups are used to organize and manage deployments and exports of related solutions with dependency management.

 ## Overview

 Two GitHub Actions workflows manage the Solution Groups:

-1. **Deploy Solution** (`DeploySolution.yml`) - Deploys applications and shows their configuration
+1. **Deploy Solutions (Orchestrator)** (`DeploySolution.yml`) - Orchestrates sequential deployment of solutions to QA or Production environments
-2. **Extract Solution** (`ExportSolution.yml`) - Updates application metadata with timestamps and commits changes
+2. **Export Solutions (Orchestrator)** (`ExportSolution.yml`) - Orchestrates sequential export of solutions from Development environment

-Both workflows support **cascading/dependent workflow triggering**, allowing automatic deployment or extraction of dependent applications.
+Both workflows support **dependency/sequential processing**, allowing automatic export or deployment of dependent solutions in the correct order.

 ## Directory Structure